nikshiko/AdCampaign/README.md

 # 🚀 This app is created using React

-This project has been created using **webpack scaffold**, you can now run
+This project has been created using **webpack scaffold**,to bundle the application  you can now run

 ```
 npm run build
 ```

-to bundle the application using webpack
+To start off the application and it should automatically open it up in your default browser.

 ```
 npm start
 ```
-to start off the application and it should automatically open it up in your default browser.

-It uses the webpack-dev-server to serve the js
+It uses the webpack-dev-server to serve the app at port 8080